id101010/ansible-archlinux/doc/INSTALL_EFI.md

 One limitation of this partitioning is that the key to unlock the rootfs needs to be entered twice.
 Once for grub to find `/boot` and once for the initramfs to access your root.
 There are two solutions to this:
 - The first one is to create a separate, unencrypted `/boot` partition.
-- The second is to embedd a key into your initramfs.
+- The second is to embed a key into your initramfs.

 I choose the second approach, as an unencrypted `/boot` poses potential risks to a system.
 So there are some extra steps we need to take.